Updated October 2017

 All boots wear out.
 After enough use, seams begin to come apart, waterproof membranes leak, and the sole wears down.
 This wear and tear are to be expected with time.
 With today's focus on lightweight footwear, compromises in materials and construction are inevitable.
 Many hikers praise their boots purchased decades ago that have endured 20 years while failing to mention that the pair weighs four or five lbs, and may have cost 600 bucks in today's dollars.

-We were happy to find that all thirteen models in this review held up well through the three-month testing period.
+We were happy to find that all nine models in this review held up well through the two-month testing period.
 No boot suffered damage to the point of losing function.
-That said, we expect any hiking boot within the price range of these models to last three months of on and off use.
+That said, we expect any hiking boot within the price range of these models to last a couple of seasons of on and off use.

-No boot is immune to damage, but we rated the St. Elias
+No boot is immune to damage, but we rated the Asolo

-as the boots that stood out as the most durable pieces we reviewed.
+as the boots that stood out as the most durable pieces we reviewed thanks to their reliance on thick, durable leather outers rather than flimsy synthetic materials.
 The Merrell

 products scored the lowest scores in this category.
-We assigned durability 10% of the total score, admitting that a three month testing period is a short amount of time to flush out the exact differences in durability between models.
+We assigned durability 10% of the total score, admitting that a two month testing period is a short amount of time to flush out the exact differences in longevity between models.
 As we'll note in the following section, though, there are several simple ways to prolong the life of your footwear.

 Care and Feeding of Hiking Boots

-There are a number of actions that increase the life expectancy of your hiking boots, from routine cleaning to pre-treating known wear areas.
+Some actions increase the life expectancy of your hiking boots, from routine cleaning to pre-treating known wear areas.

 Leather hiking boots benefit in waterproofness and durability when a leather treatment is applied.
-The leather uppers of the St. Elias
+The leather uppers of the Power Matic 200

 benefit from a leather treatment.
 While the GORE-TEX membranes keep your feet dry inside, the leather on these products soaks up water.
-This not only makes your boot less breathable and heavier but repeated wetting and drying cycles cause the leather to become less supple over time.
+This not only makes your boot less breathable and more cumbersome but repeated wetting and drying cycles cause the leather to become less supple over time.

 offers a complete line of leather and fabric conditioners, including products for suede, nubuck, and full grain leather.
 These come in spray-on versions, or in liquid versions that are applied with a sponge.
 Atsko SNO-SEAL